ygcha5046/ygcha5046/README.md

 ---

 ### 🛠 About Me
-- 🔭 I’m working on cool stuff!
+- 🔭 I'm making a great code!
 - 🌱I'm learning Python!
 - 🎮I'm good at playing games